JohnLCaron/rlauxe/README.md

 If the error estimates are correct, one gets optimal "sample sizes", the number of ballots needed to prove the election is correct.

-See [CLCA Risk function](docs/BettingRiskFunction.md) for details on the BettingMart risk function.
+See [CLCA Risk function](docs/ClcaRiskFunction.md) for details on the CLCA risk function.

-See [Generalized Adaptive Betting for CLCA](docs/GeneralizedAdaptiveBetting.md) for details on the GeneralAdaptiveBetting function.
+See [Generalized Adaptive Betting for CLCA](docs/GeneralizedAdaptiveBetting.md) for details on the CLCA betting function.

 ## OneAudit CLCA